You are browsing the Tutorials category

 These days I’m using Bitwig Studio as my DAW.
 I will explain why below and also mention a few alternatives.

 As a former Ableton user I found it easy to switch over to Bitwig Studio.
 Bitwig has a native Linux version which works well with the apps I installed from KXStudio.
 It is not free software – you buy a license and then get 1 year of upgrades.
-My first year expired recently but I’m happy to continue using my current version as it’s very stable.
+You can continue to use your copy after the license expires but you don’t get feature updates until you redo the license.

 Bitwig Studio supports Linux VST plugins, but note that it does not support Linux LV2 plugins.
-This is disappointing because most free/libre audio plugins seem to use the LV2 standard and not VST.
-And this is why the Carla plugin host is so essential – it allows me to bridge LV2 plugins into Bitwig!
+This is disappointing because many libre audio plugins use the LV2 standard and not VST.
+And this is why the Carla plugin host is so essential – it allows me to bridge LV2 plugins into Bitwig Studio!

 Bitwig’s built-in synths support MPE polyphonic pitch-bend.
 Its piano roll allows you to detune each note individually using an intuitive interface.
 That does entail a lot of manual work but gives you unprecedented pitch control in a polyphonic setting.
 MPE is also quite future proof being that it’s part of the MIDI 2.0 spec.
 I’m waiting to see if future synths will work seamlessly with Bitwig’s implementation of polyphonic pitch-bend.